Courses

 healthcare management

 The concern regarding cybersecurity in healthcare is increasingly common, in part due to the rise in telehealth, although security threats come from other areas as well.
-The healthcare industry faces a variety of cybersecurity threats, such as ransomware, email scams, data braces, and DDoS attacks.
+The healthcare industry faces a variety of cybersecurity threats, such as ransomware, email scams, data breaches, and DDoS attacks.

 As a healthcare manager, it’s important to understand your role in prevention, as well as during and after a cybersecurity attack or threat.
 This report from the U.S. Department of Health and Human Services Office of the Assistant Secretary for Preparedness and Response outlines readiness and response considerations for healthcare managers.